 - Experienced PAIS member is assigned as Chair of the evaluation.
-PAIS Executive Director and evaluation Chair communicate with school and provide necessary written materials.
+PAIS Director of Accreditation and evaluation Chair communicate with school and provide necessary written materials.

 - Over a one to two-year period, the candidate school conducts its Self Study, an extensive self-evaluation that applies PAIS standards and documents school programs and practices.

 - Approximately one year in advance, a date is set for the school’s onsite evaluation.

 - Two months in advance, the school submits its Self Study Report to the PAIS office and committee Chair.
 A Visiting Evaluation Committee is formed.
 The school makes arrangements for the visit and funds transportation, lodging, and meals for the members of the visiting committee.

 - The three and one-half day evaluative visit takes place.